 If you just press the [ENTER] key then Option 2 will be selected = FiraDisk.

-If you choose 3 then both FiraDisk and WinVBlock drivers are copied to the Virtual F6 floppy disks, but Windows will load the WinVblock driver automatically instead of the FiraDisk driver.
+If you choose 3 then both FiraDisk and WinVBlock drivers are copied to the Virtual F6 floppy disks, but Windows will load the WinVblock driver automatically instead of the FiraDisk driver (unless you press F6).

 The best option to use is option 2.
-Only use option 3 if option 2 does not work.
+Only use option 1 or 3 if option 2 does not work.

 FailSafe: If you have a particularly difficult system that seems to crash (BSOD), use Step 1= Alt+1 - then DPMS2 option 2 = FiraDisk - then Y=load ISO into memory - then Press F6 and load all 3 drivers (OEM+Fira+WinV) - reboot - then choose Alt+2